limanwang/limanwang.github.io/index.md

 ## News and Updates✨
+- **Oct 2025：**Our paper *MLLM-Fabric: Multimodal Large Language Model-Driven Robotic Framework for Fabric Sorting and Selection* has been accepted to the *IEEE Robotics and Automation Letters (RAL)* and will be presented at *ICRA 2026*.
+See you in Austria!
+[Preprint paper download](https://arxiv.org/abs/2507.04351)🔗
 - **April 2025：**Our work *Balancing Rigor and Utility: Mitigating Cognitive Biases in Large Language Models for Multiple-Choice Questions* has been accepted as a full paper publication at [CogSci 2025](https://cognitivesciencesociety.org/cogsci-2025/) and will be presented as a poster.
 See you in San Francisco!
 [Preprint paper download](https://arxiv.org/abs/2406.10999)🔗
 - **June 2024：**Pleased to receive the full scholarship for my PhD studies at the University of York.
 - **April 2024：**Our work *LLM-SAP: Large Language Models Situational Awareness Based Planning* has been accepted to [ICME 2024 Workshop-MML4SG](https://vista-h.github.io/MML4SG_2024/#/) .
 See you in Canada!
 [Proceedings paper download](https://www.computer.org/csdl/proceedings-article/icmew/2024/10645429/1ZNT7zHkzew)🔗